sharmaa4/Neural-Search/README.md

 The query flow is different than the indexing flow.
 During query time, we again split the query into sentences and words, and compute the embeddings.
 Then, the indexer compares the query embeddings with the indexed embeddings and adds the indexed documents with the closest embedding distance to the query as matches.
-Then, the ranker finds a list of song id's (the songs that the matches belong to) from the matches, so that the root_indexer can then lookup all the song information and also return it.
+Then, the ranker finds a list of podcast id's (the podcats that the matches belong to) from the matches, so that the root_indexer can then lookup all the podcast information and also return it.
 The returned document has the following fields:
 ```
 document: The whole search text
 - chunks: The sentences within whole search text
-  - matches: The closest matches to the search sentence
+  - matches: The closest matches to the search sentence or keywords
-- matches: The whole songs which are in the chunk-matches
+- matches: The whole podcast which are in the chunk-matches
 ```

 #### Question Answering Flow